 Have you ever wondered what it would be like to visit the fictional places you’ve seen on screen or read about?
 I know I have.
-Since books and movies have always been my inspiration for travels, I’ve decided to put together a list of fictional places that I would love to visit.
+Since books and movies have always been my inspiration for travel, I’ve decided to put together a list of fantasy places that I would love to visit.

 My list of fictional places to visit

-Like with real places in the world, everyone has their preferences, and there are enough of them to make everyone happy.
+Like in real-life places in the world, everyone has their preferences, and there are enough of them to make everyone happy.
 The fictional places in books and movies on this list are ones I would love to visit.
 That’s not to say that there aren’t others that might appeal to you more or less.
-Here are my picks.

 The wizarding world of Harry Potter

-Asgard has towering skyscrapers, dramatic fjords, giant statues and stunning landscapes.
-Accessible by the rainbow-coloured Bifrost Bridge, Asgard comes across as an idyllic destination for an adventure.
+The fictional city of Asgard is home to Norse gods and has towering skyscrapers, dramatic fjords, giant statues and stunning landscapes.
+Accessible by the rainbow-colored Bifrost Bridge, Asgard comes across as an idyllic destination for an adventure.
 The Marvel movies did a great job bringing Asgard’s appeal on screen with details only CGI can produce.
-It doesn’t take away from the spectacular beauty of Asgard, and it’s the reason it makes it on this list.
+It doesn’t take away from the spectacular beauty of Asgard’s floating hills, and it’s the reason it makes it on this list.